 On average, non-clumping litter should be changed once a week.
 This time frame may change slightly based on how many cats are in the household, how many litter boxes you have, and your cat's personal habits.

 The variation in the expected time frame is why you need to check your litter box's status consistently.
-You can remove both urine and stool with clumping cat litters, meaning more time between complete litter changes.
+You can remove both urine and stool with clumping cat litter, meaning more time between complete litter changes.

 Read more on our blog post, "How Often Should You Change Clumping Cat Litter?"